BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Implementation

 \section{Implementation}

 We now give a specific example of BasicBlocker applied to an ISA, by defining BBRISC-V, a BasicBlocker modification of the RISC-V ISA.
+We further present a proof-of-concept implementation on a BBRISC-V soft core as well as a timing accurate simulator.
+To allow running a variety of benchmarks, we also provide a modified compiler for the BBRISC-V ISA.

-We further, present a proof-of-concept implementation\footnote{The code is currently under preparation for publication.} of a BBRISC-V capable soft core and compiler.
-Our modified ISA further specifies support for hardware loop counters, as proposed in Section \ref{sec:concept_optimization}, but the optimal placement of hardware loop counters during compilation is not in the scope of this paper, and therefore not supported by our compiler.
+Our modified ISA additionally specifies support for hardware loop counters, as proposed in Section \ref{sec:concept_optimization}, which we partly evaluate in Appendix \ref{appendix:loopCounter}.